A guide to Skyline Photography

 In essence, the format isn't just a technical detail; it's a powerful compositional tool.
 By deliberately choosing between a 3:2 rectangle and a 3:1 panorama, you're making a conscious artistic decision about how your cityscape will be perceived.

-Choosing the correct format for your skyline photographn
+Choosing the correct format for your skyline photograph

 The time of day is perhaps one of the most transformative elements in cityscape photography.
 It completely dictates the quality, color, and direction of light, profoundly influencing the mood, atmosphere, and visual impact of your photographs.
 Mastering the different phases of the day allows you to capture the city in a myriad of captivating ways.